-Certified professional coaches follow many disciplines and niches.
-There is executive coaching, business coaching, life coaching, career coaching and so on.
-We get many inquiries regarding the differences between a business and an executive coach.
+Certified professional coaches follow many different disciplines and niches.
+There is executive coaching, business coaching, life coaching, career coaching, and so on.
+After so many years in the industry, we get many inquiries regarding the differences between a business and an executive coach.
 We have decided to bring clarity to these questions.
-Let’s examine and check what are the similarities and what sets them apart.
+Let’s examine and check what are the similarities and what sets business coaching and executive coaching apart.

-How Business Coaching & Executive Coaching Are Same?
+The Similarities between Business Coaching & Executive Coaching

-How Business Coaching & Executive Coaching Are Different?
+The Main Differences between Business Coaching & Executive Coaching

 As a business coach, you will understand successful business practices, productive team environments, motivational approaches, and provide tools to overcome any obstacles.
-A business coach, therefore, works in a partnership with their client (a business owner) to grow their company and/or solve a business-related obstacle.
+A business coach, therefore, works in a partnership and in tandem with their client (a business owner) to grow their company and/or solve business-related obstacles.

-Executive coaches are typically hired to help C-suite, VPs and other executives with setting, following and achieving personal improvement goals.
-These goals can be improving staff motivation, increasing productivity, improving communication skills and so on.
+Executive coaches are typically hired to help C-suite, VPs, and other executives with setting, tracking, and achieving personal improvement goals.
+These goals are able to improve overall staff motivation, increase productivity, improve communication skills, and so on.
 Facilitating desired behavior will indirectly result in them achieving their goals and in turn the success of the organization to take place.

 If you are a budding coach yourself, it will be useful to understand and take a closer look at the main focus of both of the niches and decide which one attracts you the most.

-FLOW Coaching Institute offers Business Coaching program which can help you to become a Success Partners for entrepreneurs, business owners and business executives.
+FLOW Coaching Institute offers our Business Coaching program which can help you to become a Success Partners for entrepreneurs, business owners, and business executives.
 Check our program schedule for our upcoming Business Coaching online coach certification program.